viancamaulion/blitz-manual-rag-and-chatbots/README.md

    - Show a list of messages and a message input box
    - Responds using `streamText()`
 2. Uses RAG to augment responses
-   - Perform a vector search in Supabase using the sample embeddings
+   - Perform a vector search using a matcher function in Supabase using the sample embeddings
-   - Include the search result in the AI prompt
+   - Stream the search result in the AI prompt

 That’s it — no tools, no model switching, no complex setup.